 - Appoint an independent third party.

-- The holder of Importer License may then proceed to register the medical device with the Thai FDA.
+- The holder of an Importer License may then proceed to register the medical device with the Thai FDA.

 - If all documents meet Thailand’s medical device registration requirements, then the Thai FDA will issue the